Updated by: Nidhi bahl on April 11, 2022, 3:57 p.m.

-The International English Language Testing System (IELTS) is a standardised English language test, which is conducted for admissions in universities across the world that offer English-taught programmes.
+The International English Language Testing System (IELTS) is a standardised English language test, which is conducted for admission to universities across the world that offer English-taught programmes.
 The IELTS exam was initially designed in 1989 by the British Council, IDP: IELTS Australia and Cambridge Assessment English to judge a person's English language proficiency for study and work purposes.
 Presently, the IELTS test is conducted across 1,600 locations worldwide at designated IELTS test centers.

 An IELTS score is evaluated on a nine-band scale to identify the level of English proficiency of a candidate.
 The IELTS exam is conducted in an unbiased manner and with utmost fairness at all locations and follows the same IELTS exam pattern no matter where the test is conducted.
 Every IELTS test is conducted in two formats i.e. IELTS Computer Based Test (CBT) and IELTS Paper-Based Test (PBT).
 One can choose to take the test in either of the two formats based on their convenience.

-The College Board has introduced a new format for applicants to take the IELTS test as a response to the Covid-19 situation.
-With the help of the new offering, test-takers can now take the test at home where they are safe and comfortable.
-The new online test at home is named as IELTS Indicator.
+The College Board has introduced a new IELTS exam format for applicants to take the test as a response to the Covid-19 situation.
+With the help of the new offering, test-takers can now take the test from the comfort of their homes.
+The new IELTS online test at home is named as IELTS Indicator.

-Currently, the IELTS Indicator test is conducted once a week.
-The option is also available for students taking the test in India.
-The test covers all four sections Listening, Reading, Writing and Speaking sections of the IELTS test center exam format.
-The IELTS online test is available for a limited time period, especially for areas where the test centres are currently suspended due to COVID-19.
+Currently, the IELTS Indicator test is conducted once a week and will also available for students taking the test in India.
+The test covers all four sections i.e. Listening, Reading, Writing and Speaking sections of the IELTS test center exam format.
+The IELTS online test is available for a limited time period, especially for areas where the IELTS exam centers are currently suspended due to public health restrictions.

-Following are some of the major highlights of the IELTS test:
+Following are some of the major highlights of the IELTS exam:

 |British Council, IDP: IELTS Australia and Cambridge Assessment English|